glibsonoran/Plush-for-ComfyUI/README.md

 ##  Use Environment Variables in place of your API key

 An environment variable is a variable that is set on your operating system, rather than within your application.
 It consists of a name and value.
 For a paid ChatGPT key you can set the name of the variable to: `OAI_KEY` or `OPENAI_API_KEY`.
 If you're making an optional key for an Open-source product that needs one, use the environment variable: `LLM_KEY`.
-The example below only refers to 'OAI_KEY' but you can substitute any of the environment variable name option as required.
+The example below only refers to 'OAI_KEY' but you can substitute any of the environment variable names as required.

 Note that after you set your Enviroment Variable, you will have to **reboot your machine** in order for it to take effect.
 ##  Windows Set-up